uri-yanover/4qbits/_posts/2023-04-05-the-market-of-floatsam.md

 ---
 layout: post
-title: "The Freedom of Creation"
+title: "The Market of Floatsam"
 date: 2023-04-05
 categories: art blogging growth
 ---
-**TL;DR**: Some learings from hearing great artists about their art
+**TL;DR**: The history of songs is a great example for how to search for our own voices.

 In the last couple of months, I'd been listening to Israel Broadcasting Authority's podcast called ["One Song"](https://www.kan.org.il/podcast/program.aspx/?progid=3).
 The subject is always the people behind an Israeli song that ended up being popular - the authors, the performers, the producers, the inspirations and so on.
 If possible, an interview is conducted or excerpted; if not, as is often the case with hits from 40 or 50 years back, prominent experts are brought in to fill in.